optimistiCli/diwu/README.md

 ### Config Dir
 Any config files and templates thereof to be copied into the image go to the `config` dir.
 It is sometimes tricky to distinguish files belonging here from the ones that should go to the `scripts/guest` dir, but no matter: diwu treats those two dirs without prejudice.
 ### Default Vars File
-Unless instructed otherwise, diwu looks for templates vars file named `<project name.vars.ini>` in the project root dir.
+Unless instructed otherwise, diwu looks for templates vars file named `<project name>.vars.ini` in the project root dir.
 More on templates and vars file(s) further on.
 ## Addusers operation
 Diwu includes a mechanism for replicating in the guest OS the host-side users from a specific group.
 By default, it replicates members of `docker` or `administrators` group, otherwise the source host-side group can be set via the `-g` option.